jyshnkr/WebSocket-Chat-SpringBoot/README.md

     ![run](/Images/Installation/run.jpeg)

 5. Check the console/terminal below for the Status.
 It will show project 'BUILD SUCCESS' and the 'Server started at localhost 6369'.
+Please Stop TomCat Server, if you already have one installed and running in your system.
+This will override my custom server port 6369.

     ![localhost](/Images/Installation/localHost.jpeg)